Scentroid

 Formaldehyde

-Formaldehyde is commonly used in many manufacturing processes.
-It easily becomes a gas at room temperature, which makes it part of a larger group of chemicals known as volatile organic compounds (VOCs).
+Manufacturers commonly use formaldehyde in many processes.
+It easily turns into a gas at room temperature, placing it in a larger group of chemicals known as volatile organic compounds (VOCs).

 Alcohol